Louis3112/cornelius_library/README.md

 5. Graph (give reading suggestions based on book that has been borrowed)
 6. Hash Table and Collision Handling (to manage book loans)

-The project is developed using Functional programming, C++ language, runs on CLI, and only requires iostream
+The project is developed using Functional programming, C++ language, runs on CLI, and requires a minimal set of library to use (doesn't require installing any library from outside).

 There is a [report](https://github.com/user-attachments/files/18434627/Dokumentasi_085_Cornelius_Praktikum.docx) written in *Bahasa Indonesia* that you can read from.